bmacer/coding-notes/today-i.md

 25 apr 2021
 - revisiting substrate tutorials

+26 apr 2021
+- more work on diag parser, slowly getting more comfortable with rust

 TODOs:
 - keep with some PRs for docs if they keep getting approved :-)